Who are we?

 Kate Haffey.
 Professor.
 20th- century British literature; queer theory; narrative theory; women, gender, and sexuality studies.

 Ben LaBreche.
-Associate Professor.
+Professor.
 English literature and history of the sixteenth and seventeenth centuries; related continental and classical literatures; politics; gender.

 Jonathan Levin.
 Professor and Department Chair.
 American Literature, 19th century to the present; modernism and postmodernism; environmental studies and environmental writing; higher education.